archworks/pptflow/README.md

 ## Support

-For support, please visit our [support page](#) or contact us at [support@example.com](mailto:support@example.com).
+For support, please contact us at [pptflow@archworks.tech](mailto:pptflow@archworsk.tech), visit our Discord [channel](https://discord.gg/AKBXvyHCcv), or add an Github [issue](https://github.com/archworks/pptflow/issues).

 ## License

-This software is licensed under the [MIT License](LICENSE).
+This software is licensed under the [Appache 2.0 License](LICENSE).

-## Contributing

-We welcome contributions!
-Please see our [contributing guidelines](CONTRIBUTING.md) for more information.

 ## Acknowledgments

-- Thank you to all the contributors and the open-source community for their support.
+- Thanks to all the contributors and the ArchWorks community for their support.
-- Special thanks to the developers of the AI voice synthesis technology.
+- Special thanks to the creators and contributors of incredible open-source projects such as MoviePy, CustomTkinter, and many others.

-## Changelog

-### Version 1.0.0
-- Initial release with core features.